We all hear – “Make sure you are saving money”.

-That is great advice and I agree with it, but what about when you are on a tight budget?
+That is great advice and I agree with it, but what about when you are trying to save money on a tight budget?

 When you barely have money to pay rent and keep the lights on, what do you do to get ahead?
 In my life, I have had moments where the money was great and where the money was tight and during both times I learned some valuable lessons.